The Time Capsule Waterpark: Epic Slides Await

 Evening view of Tsunami wave pool under yellow slide at The Time Capsule waterpark, purple flume in background.

-Evening glow over the Tsunami wave pool at The Time Capsule waterpark, framed by sweeping yellow and purple flumes.
+Evening glow over the Tsunami wave pool at the Time Capsule waterpark, framed by sweeping yellow and purple flumes.

 🍔